You may already use NFC for data transfer applications like “tap-to-pay,” but did you know that NFC can also be used for power transfer up to 3 Watts?

 Thin, efficient coils for small electronics

-The NFC Forum’s Wireless Charging Standard (WLC) allows product developers to deliver power and data to small, iOT devices.
+The NFC Forum’s Wireless Charging Standard (WLC) allows product developers to deliver power and data to small, space-constrained devices.
 Explore the technology’s applications, capabilities and trade-offs.

 NuCurrent’s wireless power experts cover common NFC Charging questions, including: